dsnezhkov/zombieant/README.md

 3.Alternative ELF loaders.

-If you are allowed to bring in other elf loaders, you could point an executable to soemthing that may not be (yet) instrumented:
+If you are allowed to bring in other elf loaders, you could point an executable to something that may not be (yet) instrumented:

 `nomain_interp.c`: